StephanCHEN/Inverse-problems/README.md

 # Inverse-problems
-This is a simple implementation of discrete adjoint methods for filed inversion.
+This is a simple implementation of discrete/continuous adjoint methods for filed inversion.